Expungement

 Minor Penalties

-The time limit for expungement of criminal records for minor offenses is 6 months.
+The time limit for expungement of criminal records for minor offenses is six months.
 The following are considered minor penalties:

 • Deprivation of the right to drive motor vehicles and motorcycles from three months to one year.